 So far, Midwestern anglers have been reluctant to adopt kayaks as a fishing platform.
 The reasons for this are many, and they all seem to come down to one word – COLD.
-Yes, the climate in the Midwest is not … Continue reading

 Like most kayak anglers out there, you must be thinking about outfitting your fishing kayak with a crate, since all kayaks out there except the W500 don’t offer enough storage space on board.
 The lack of sufficient storage is what drives people who fish out of kayaks to outfit them with crates, but that doesn’t necessarily mean you need one too.

 You naturally want your fishing kayak to be as stable as possible, because you want to feel comfortable sitting in it, and not have to worry about it flipping it over.
 Furthermore, you want to be able to stand up in it in full confidence, for paddling as well as for fishing, and no sit-in or SOT kayak out there can offer that in real life, no matter what vendors say, and try to show….

 Outfitting your kayak with outriggers may help in achieving better stability, but at a price –